tiptenbrink/thesis/final/main.typ

 == Propagator inference methodology and propagator inference checkers

-Our primary goal is to determine how to develop formally verified checkers for checking individual proof steps in a CP unsatisfiability proof checker.
-We specifically do this for two types of steps: propagator inference steps and deduction steps.
-There is only one type of deduction step that will not require any further expansion.
-However, there are a practically unbounded number of different propagators and nearly as many constraints.
-Hence, a very important goal was making it possible for future work to develop new checkers in a mostly mechanical way based on the propagation algorithm with proofs no more difficult than pen-and-paper proofs of the propagation algorithm's correctness.
 In this section, we interpret our proposed methodology for developing propagator inference checkers and the construction of an alldifferent and cumulative checker, discuss the implications, compare it with related work, and discuss some limitations.

+As there are a practically unbounded number of different propagators and nearly as many constraints, our goal was to make it possible for future work to develop new checkers in a mostly mechanical way.
+It should be possible to derive them from the propagation algorithm with formal proofs no more difficult than pen-and-paper proofs of the propagation algorithm's correctness.

-We believe our propagator inference methodology does not fully achieve this goal, but does provide an important step that increases understanding.
+We believe our propagator inference methodology does not fully achieve this goal, but does provide an important first step that increases the understanding of these checkers.
 Furthermore, we believe our cumulative checker is one of the first instances of a truly non-trivial, formally verified checker for a very CP-specific propagation algorithm.

-In particular, both the alldifferent checker and the linear checker (the latter is not our contribution, but part of the collaborative effort and described by Sidorov et al. @sidorov2025checker) handle only a single conflict type and check only a single condition: Is the union of domains smaller than the number of variables (alldifferent)?
+In particular, both the alldifferent checker and the linear checker (the latter is not our contribution, but part of the CP proof checker project @sidorov2025checker) handle only a single conflict type and check only a single condition: Is the union of domains smaller than the number of variables (alldifferent)?
 Is the minimum value of the left-hand side greater than the right-hand side (linear)?

-Furthermore, other approaches for formally verified CP either use a generic algorithm that is not constraint specific @carlier2012certified, or encode models and reasoning in another, simpler language @gocht2022auditable.
+Furthermore, other approaches for formally verified CP either use a generic algorithm that is not constraint specific @carlier2012certified, or encode models and reasoning in another, simpler language (SAT or PB) @gocht2022auditable @veksler2010CSPprof.

 However, we cannot call our cumulative checker truly the first of its kind, as cumulative was also considered in the unpublished work of Gange et al. @gange1certifying.
 We do believe it is the first of its kind that is part of a checker with a fully formalized and developed proof system @sidorov2025checker.
 The work of Gange et al. also did not propose any general methodology for inference checkers, which we believe has been applied successfully to cumulative.

 Our methodology can bring clarity to the important elements of checking propagations through its introduction of the concept of _conflict types_ (@sec:infmethod:conflicttypes), with two clear examples in the cumulative checker: time conflicts and activity conflicts (@check:cumul).

 Our alldifferent checker is, implementation-wise, a more modest result.
-However, we believe that it is a clear example of constraints, of which we have a very deep theoretical understanding.
+However, we believe that it is a clear example of a class of constraints of which we have a very deep theoretical understanding.
 It implies that developing checkers for other constraints that are similarly deeply understood should be straightforward.
 It also provides a clear motivation to study the literature and find analogs of Hall's theorem (@thm:hall).
 Furthermore, with the implementation of our alldifferent checker, we tested another hypothesis related to formal verification (@sec:rocq:twocat).

 We now discuss some limitations.
-First of all, we have only tested the methodology fully on a single constraint (cumulative) and propagator (timetable).
-The linear inequality checker and alldifferent checker are too simple for the methodology to fully apply.
+First of all, we have only tested and developed the methodology based on a single constraint (cumulative) and propagator (timetable).
+The linear inequality checker and alldifferent checker are too simple for the methodology to apply.
 However, this can also be seen as a positive fact: we have not found a constraint to be too difficult to verify with our methodology.

-A major limitation of our methodology is that it provides no guidance on the _formal verification_ part of implementing a propagator inference checker.
+Another major limitation of our methodology is that it provides no guidance on the _formal verification_ part of implementing a propagator inference checker.
 While this was an explicit goal, we have not found any generally applicable concepts that can make formally verifying the conflict checkers any easier.
-Of course, our work does contribute to this (through perforated intervals and potentially re-using code from the cumulative checker for other constraints related to activities).
+Our overall results do contribute to this (through perforated intervals and potentially re-using code from the cumulative checker for other constraints related to activities).
 One thing we observe is that the major difficulty comes from implementation-coupled proof segments (see @sec:rocq:twocat), which we believe is hard to generalize (as by definition it relies heavily on the specific implementation, which will always differ between constraints).

 == Perforated intervals

 One of our most important and most practical contributions is the development of perforated intervals: their (formalized) theory and their (formally verified) implementation (including check and update operations).

 The success and generalizability of perforated intervals were unexpected, as we had no explicit goal related to it: only an idea that we wished to develop building blocks that could be reused by multiple inference checkers.

-To our knowledge, a holes+interval-based domain representation has not been thoroughly studied on its own merit before, nor do we know of any study about the concept of tightness.
+To our knowledge, a holes+interval-based domain representation has not been thoroughly studied on its own merits before, nor do we know of any study about the concept of _tightness_.

 While the theory of perforated intervals is simple, this is actually a large benefit when it comes to formal verification, as simple concepts are often more easily formally verified.

-All of our checkers rely on perforated intervals, and due to their use at the heart of the checker (through the deduction step), they are an integral part of the proof checker implementation.
-Furthermore, preliminary experimental results from Sidorov et al. @sidorov2025checker indicate they are not a huge bottleneck in practice, although this requires further study.
-If this is confirmed, we hypothesize this can be primarily attributed to the efficient implementation of red-black trees in Rocq for our sets and maps @appel2011rbt.
+All of our checkers rely on perforated intervals, and due to their use at the heart of the checker (through the deduction step), they are an integral part of the proof checker implementation and its performance characteristics.

+Preliminary experimental results from Sidorov et al. @sidorov2025checker indicate they are not a huge bottleneck in practice, although this requires further study.
+If this is confirmed, we hypothesize this can be primarily attributed to the efficient implementation of red-black trees in Rocq for our sets and maps by Appel et al. @appel2011rbt.

 In the next section, we highlight the usages of perforated intervals in our work and the overall checker.
 After that, we discuss the relevance of additional results not necessary for the checker's soundness proof, followed by a discussion of some alternatives.
 Finally, we discuss the deduction step, as its implementation relies primarily on perforated intervals.